adolenc/syntaxless.vim/README.md

 #### `syntaxless#EchoSyntaxGroup()`

-Utility function that echos the syntax group under cursor.
+Utility function that prints the syntax group under cursor.
 Copied from [this](https://stackoverflow.com/a/37040415) Stack Overflow answer.

 ## Why